The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 This makes an installation based on ruby 1.9 impossible.

-#1 Updated by eric sorenson about 1 year ago
+#1 Updated by eric sorenson over 3 years ago

 - Subject changed from Ubuntu 12.04 package puppet-common depends on ruby 1.9 packages that don't to Ubuntu 12.04 package puppet-common depends on ruby 1.9 packages that don't exist